Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### geometryDefinition

 Defines the layouts of the mesh geometry and its attributes.

-For more details, see the [geometryDefinition](../geometryDefinition.cmn.md).
+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [geometryDefinition](../geometryDefinition.cmn.md).

 ### <a name="textures-structure">Textures</a>